Our AMAZING team

 Associate Professor Francine Marques

-Associate Professor Francine Marques is a National Heart Foundation Future Leader Fellow and head of the Hypertension Research laboratory at Monash University.
+Associate Professor Francine Marques is a Senior Medical Research Fellow from the Sylvia and Charles Viertel Charitable Foundation, a National Heart Foundation Future Leader Fellow (Level 2), a National Health and Medical Research Council (NHMRC) Emerging Leader (Level 2), and head of the Hypertension Research laboratory at Monash University.
 She was awarded her PhD in 2012 at the University of Sydney, in the field of the molecular genomics of hypertension.
-She was previously a NHMRC and Heart Foundation early career fellow from 2012-2016.
-She was twice elected as a member of the executive committee for the High Blood Pressure Research Council of Australia, is the chair of the mentoring committee for the International Society of Hypertension and the inaugural chair of the Emerging Leaders Committee of the Australian Cardiovascular Alliance.
+She was previously an NHMRC and Heart Foundation early career fellow during 2012-2016, and a Heart Foundation Future Leader Fellow (Level 1) during 2017-2021.
 She has won 25 awards including the 2021 Australian Academy of Science Gottschalk Medal.

 Outside the lab, she loves gardening, taking the dogs to the park, baking, and she is the queen of DIYs.